chrisbenseler/confirmmodal.js/readme.md

 ### Unit

-Specs are under test/unit/ path
+Specs are under _test/unit/_ path

 Run
 ```
 npm run test-unit
 ```

-### Integration
+### e2e

-Specs are under test/integration/ path.
+Specs are under _test/e2e/_ path.
 They use Webdriver.io to control a browser and automatize tests Install [selenium-standalone](https://www.npmjs.com/package/selenium-standalone) as npm package and start it
 ```
 npm install selenium-standalone@latest -g